melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws-cloud-management.md

 - **Outposts** server racks on shipped to you from AWS, so you can still your AWS on prem.
 - **Resource access manager** its about the actual services (not just their blueprints) share a centrally managed VPC.
 - **License manager** warn and help enforce license requirements when using services.
+- **Amazon Connect** is an AI-powered cloud contact center.
+It automatically detects customer issues, and provides agents with contextual customer information and suggested responses and actions for faster resolution of issues.
+- **Penetration testing** AWS customers are welcome to carry out security assessments or penetration tests of their AWS infrastructure without prior approval for Permitted Services: EC2, RDS, CloudFront (15 total).
+Customers are not permitted to conduct any security assessments of AWS infrastructure or the AWS services themselves.
+Customers seeking to test non approved services will need to work directly with AWS Support or your account representative.